softchris/MMM/README.md

 MCP Context Protocol: Each clue updates the context window.
 You must manage context size and relevance to avoid losing critical information.

+## TODO

+- figure out how to play this... you can walk through all rooms, inspect any items
+- interrogate, should get characters to tell their clue
+- accuse, should take character + item as input, the right combination should get the killer to confess (if they are guilty, otherwise deny) o if wrong combination, then tell their secret
+- characters should answer with LLM responses